-- 1. erienced or qualified in the field, terrain, and mode of journey in which they are instructing or supervising, e.g. hiking, canoeing etc. - 2. iate qualifications from a relevant authority if such qualifications are available and/or required in your State/Territory.
-Supervisors must be highly competent in the activity or mode of journey they are supervising. - 3. e Child Protection Legislation requirements in your State/Territory. - 4. and sign the Volunteer Code of Conduct prior to undertaking any supervision.
-See www.dukeofed.com.au for the latest version. - 5. ved by the Award Leader and therefore the Award Centre prior to an Adventurous Journey commencing. - 6. e Practice and/or Qualifying Journeys for the Adventurous Journey Section of the Duke of Ed. - 7. ent and oversee the arrangements concerning the safety of Participants while undertaking Practice and/or Qualifying Journeys, without interfering with the group's decisions or purpose unless safety is at risk. - 8.
-Participant group during Practice Journeys to reinforce and supplement their training and preparation as required. - 9. reement with the Award Centre the Supervisor is not accompanying the group, make contact with Participants at least once each day while they are undertaking their Practice and/or Qualifying Journeys. - 10. dback to the Participants and/or their Assessors regarding any journeys they supervise, including individual and team strengths, weaknesses, and areas of concern which need to be addressed prior to the Participants undertaking their Qualifying Journey or their final assessment being completed. - 11. the role of Supervisor in a safe work environment.
+- 1. Be suitably experienced or qualified in the field, terrain, and mode of journey in which they are instructing or supervising, e.g. hiking, canoeing etc. - 2.
+Hold appropriate qualifications from a relevant authority if such qualifications are available and/or required in your State/Territory.
+Supervisors must be highly competent in the activity or mode of journey they are supervising. - 3.
+Meet the Child Protection Legislation requirements in your State/Territory. - 4.
+Agree to and sign the Volunteer Code of Conduct prior to undertaking any supervision.
+See www.dukeofed.com.au for the latest version. - 5.
+Be approved by the Award Leader and therefore the Award Centre prior to an Adventurous Journey commencing. - 6.
+Supervise Practice and/or Qualifying Journeys for the Adventurous Journey Section of the Duke of Ed. - 7.
+Implement and oversee the arrangements concerning the safety of Participants while undertaking Practice and/or Qualifying Journeys, without interfering with the group's decisions or purpose unless safety is at risk. - 8.
+Engage the Participant group during Practice Journeys to reinforce and supplement their training and preparation as required. - 9.
+If, by agreement with the Award Centre, the Supervisor is not accompanying the group, make contact with Participants at least once each day while they are undertaking their Practice and/or Qualifying Journeys. - 10.
+Provide feedback to the Participants and/or their Assessors regarding any journeys they supervise, including individual and team strengths, weaknesses, and areas of concern which need to be addressed prior to the Participants undertaking their Qualifying Journey or their final assessment being completed. - 11.
+Undertake the role of Supervisor in a safe work environment.
 This includes: taking reasonable care of their own health and safety; ensuring that their conduct does not adversely affect the health and safety of others; ensuring that they comply with any reasonable instructions relating to health and safety; and cooperating with any reasonable policy or procedure relating to health and safety that applies to them, their colleagues, their supervisees, or those considered to be in their care.